Meaning of Epic Music or Epic Orchestral Music

 In literature: An Epic is "a long poem, typically one derived from ancient oral tradition, narrating the deeds and adventures of heroic or legendary figures or the past history of a nation.", definition provided by Oxford Languages.

 This is the origin of Epic music.
-It is strongly associated with words like fantasy, heroism and adventure, which describe the range of emotions the Epic genre aims to evoke in listeners.
+It is strongly associated with terms like fantasy, heroism and adventure which describe what the Epic genre aims to evoke in listeners.

 Epic Music aka Epic Orchestral Music